Pay your bill, set up a Direct Debit

 We have a £300m network of underground pipes that allow us to move water around the whole of Yorkshire.

 This gives us flexibility to take less water from areas experiencing low rainfall and reduce our impact on the environment.
-To make sure we have enough water for our customers we make plans for now and the future:
+To make sure we have enough water for our customers, we make plans for now and the future:

-• To maintain supply of water in dry weather, we have developed a drought plan to demonstrate actions we can take
+• To maintain a supply of water in dry weather, we have developed a drought plan to demonstrate actions we can take

-• To ensure we have enough supply to meet future demand we have created a water resources management plan.
+• To ensure we have enough supply to meet future demand, we have created a water resources management plan.